 As crazy as it seems and as aggravating as it might feel to have your insurance company turn against you, it is a good thing for you because while the insurance company is essentially defending the bad guy, they are also paying the money that bad guy would have paid you if he had insurance.
 Uninsured and underinsured motorist coverage leaves the money available to you for compensation of your car accident claim when an accident is caused by a driver who either has no insurance or does not have enough insurance coverage to pay for your medical bills, lost wages, and pain and suffering.

 How long does it take to settle an underinsured motorist claim?
-There are some procedural steps you have to go through in many states that slow down the process.
-But if you do not follow the appropriate steps, you run the risk of losing out on your right to bring an underinsured motorist claim.
+You have to go through some procedural steps in many states that slow down the process.
+But if you do not follow the appropriate steps, you risk losing out on your right to bring an underinsured motorist claim.

 How Does Underinsured Motorist Coverage Work?

-In 1981, the Maryland legislature expanded uninsured motorist coverage to include the scenario where the at-fault driver had liability coverage less than the amount of uninsured motorist insurance possessed by the insured/victim.
+In 1981, the Maryland legislature expanded uninsured motorist coverage to include the scenario where the at-fault driver had liability coverage less than the amount of uninsured motorist insurance the insured/victim possessed.

 What Does Underinsured Motorist Cover?

-Underinsured motorist coverage provides coverage for any damages that you could have recovered from the defendant if the defendant had insurance.
-Your insurance company is stepping into the shoes of the defendant and paying what the defendant would have been obligated to pay, up to the limits of your insurance policy.
+Underinsured motorist coverage covers any damages you could have recovered from the defendant if the defendant had insurance.
+Your insurance company is stepping into the defendant’s shoes and paying what the defendant would have been obligated to pay, up to the limits of your insurance policy.

 How Does Stacking Work in Underinsurance Claims?